 Hank Ramirez joined WFO in October 2005 after many years of retail management and direct client service experience.
 Having grown up in a low-income Spanish-speaking family, Hank knows firsthand the challenges that many of WFO’s clients face and the elation that comes with overcoming obstacles.
 As Program Specialist, Hank ensures the successful delivery of WFO’s Supplemental Services while also managing all of WFO’s Service Agreements.

 Sabrina Paynter is a creative thinker with a passion for improving lives.
 She graduated with a BA in Peace and Conflict Studies and Development Studies from UC Berkeley, where she focused her research on public policy and human rights.
-As Program Coordinator at WFO, Sabrina loves spending time connecting with the clients, partners, and volunteers that make WFO such a successful organization.
+As Program Manager at WFO, Sabrina loves spending time connecting with the clients, partners, and volunteers that make WFO such a successful organization.
 In addition to her work at WFO, Sabrina is a communications consultant for a local startup business focused on empowering women through entrepreneurship.

-Client & Volunteer Coordinator
+Client and Volunteer Coordinator

 Kimberly Ross is a Richmond, CA native with roots in Oakland and San Francisco.
 She holds both an AA from City College of San Francisco and a BS from San Francisco State University in Apparel Design and Merchandising.
 A 20+ year professional in the fashion industry, Kimberly is also a fashion designer and has entrepreneurial endeavors in event production and image consulting.
 Throughout her career, she has always used her creative talents to promote her passion for community giving and philanthropy.
 Kimberly is excited to further her career with WFO as it provides the perfect opportunity to help change lives through the power of a professional wardrobe.
 When she is not creating in her art studio, Kimberly loves to travel, read and watch sports.